-Featured in 2017 on Rowan’s #PROFspective, Seth Jackson, a junior from Baltimore, MD, spoke of proposing his original show, The Blurred Perspectives, to Lab Theatre, a student-run organization producing and performing many varieties of art.
+Featured in 2017 on Rowan’s #PROFspective, Seth Jackson, a first generation college student junior from Baltimore, MD, spoke of proposing his original show, The Blurred Perspectives, to Lab Theatre, a student-run organization producing and performing many varieties of art.
 You can even find a picture of his original script in his #PROFspective!
 Fast forward to September 2018, where Seth’s dream turned into a reality.

 The Blurred Perspectives debuted in the black box (Bunce 159) on a Thursday night and was followed by 3 successful performances over the next few days.
 This original story blurs the lines of reality and fantasy, merging into one being to explore the the innocence, wickedness, rambunctiousness and charisma that truly make us human.
 Let’s take a listen from the writer and director ourselves …